Russia ties compound German dilemma in Ukraine crisis

 "It was a weak EU offer that left the space for this crisis to erupt in the first place," said Speck, referring to the EU association agreement that Yanukovich rejected last year, kicking off the street protests that toppled him.

 "That is part of the problem.
-The ambiguity towards Ukraine continues to be coloured by sensitivity to Russia."
+The ambiguity towards Ukraine continues to be colored by sensitivity to Russia."

 (Additional reporting by Andreas Rinke and Alexandra Hudson; Editing by Giles Elgood)